 Getting Started with Sphinx, MySQL and SphinxConnector.NET

-This tutorial will guide you through setting up an index for Sphinx and accessing it from a .NET application using SphinxConnector.NET.
+Updated for Sphinx 2.0!This tutorial will guide you through setting up an index for Sphinx and accessing it from a .NET application using SphinxConnector.NET.
 The index will be created for the Sakila sample database provided by MySQL.
-To follow this tutorial you need to have a working installation of MySQL, Visual Studio 2005 or 2008 and, of course, SphinxConnector.NET.
+To follow this tutorial you need to have a working installation of MySQL, Visual Studio 2008/10/12 and, of course, SphinxConnector.NET.

-If you haven't already downloaded and installed SphinxConnector.NET please do so now.
-Also download the Windows version of Sphinx 0.9.9 from the Sphinx site.
+If you haven't already downloaded SphinxConnector.NET please do so now.
+SphinxConnector.NET is available as a NuGet package, and as a ZIP archive containing the DLL's and the documentation as a CHM file.
+Also download the current stable Windows version of Sphinx from the Sphinx site.
 Installing Sphinx is just a matter of unpacking the archive.

 Next we need some data to search through.
 For this tutorial we'll use the Sakila database.
 Sakila is a sample database provided by MySQL which models a video rental store.
 We will use Sphinx and SphinxConnector.NET to do full-text searches through movie titles and descriptions, and filter movies based on attributes like rental rate or length.
-To import the data into your MySQL server, just unpack the archive and execute the two scripts against your MySQL server, e.g. via the MySQL command line client or a graphical client like MySQL Query Browser.
+To import the data into your MySQL server, just unpack the archive and execute the two scripts against your MySQL server, e.g. via the MySQL command line client or a graphical client like MySQL Workbench.
 After creating the database we can now index some data.

 Creating the Index